LRumgay/BCreadmeGenerator/README.md

     Liamrumgay2@gmail.com

 ## Installation
     Clone repo into your directory, once it is clone then open your terminal, then go to the right file location.
 Now you will you type "node java.js" into the terminal.
 Then you will be prompted with the generator.
 Answer the questions and a readme will be created.
+Video link ==> https://youtu.be/n1PaZ_IC1f8

 ## Usage
     Once installed, users can make a very quick readme.